|Starting a tenancy [pdf 96 kb]|

 In most cases, you cannot be asked for both a bond and a guarantee.
-If you are, contact the Tenants Union for advice.
+If you are, contact us for advice.

 When you pay your bond, the landlord or agent must complete and sign a Bond Lodgement form and give you the form to sign.
 They MUST then lodge the form and your bond money with the Residential Tenancies Bond Authority within 10 business days.
 The Bond Authority will send you a receipt within 15 business days of receiving it.

 You cannot be given a rent increase more than once every 6 months.

 Section 29 – copies of lease to be provided to tenant